Facebook Pixel - PageView Event

 “This will likely be a prolonged effort lasting not just days, but weeks,” LA Regional Food Bank President and CEO Michael Flood shared.
 “We’re incredibly grateful for the volunteers at our distribution centers, those supporting partner agency sites, and the many donors—whether contributing food, funds, or in-kind support—who make our work possible.
 We also want to thank the First Partner and the Secretary for supporting the Food Bank and helping deliver critical resources to our neighbors who were impacted during this challenging time.”

-The disaster relief boxes delivered to the City of Industry included food resources such as shelf-stable pear halves in juice, fruit mix, green peas, carrots, tuna, white chicken, chicken with rice and beans, white rice, multigrain cereal and milk.
+The disaster relief boxes delivered to the City of Industry included food resources such as shelf-stable pear halves in juice, fruit mix, green peas, carrots, tuna, white chicken, chicken with rice and beans, white rice, multigrain cereal, and milk.

 Through the kindness of our community, the Food Bank and partner agencies across LA County can continue to provide essential food and nutrition assistance to those impacted by the wildfires and beyond.
 Please consider joining the fight against hunger.